 University of Sussex.
 “It’s true: The sound of nature helps us relax.”
 ScienceDaily.
 ScienceDaily, 30 March 2017. <www.sciencedaily.com/releases/2017/03/170330132354.htm>.

-We have already been in contact with an Occupational Therapist with our research and findings.
-According to them, the system does indeed have great potential, especially for patients with sensory disorder.
+We have already been in contact with an Occupational Therapist with our research and findings and according to them, our therapy system does indeed have great potential, especially for patients with sensory disorder.
 Thank you De Wet Occupational Therapists for all your help and support:

 We are also in the process of making contact with other professionals in other fields, such as a General Practitioner and an Optometrist.
 We will keep on updating this section as we come across more information that we can share with the community without revealing our “secret recipe”.